| Package name | Weekly Downloads | Version | License | Updated |

 default: true

-in order to wrap field definitions with EntireFieldWrapper
+Set to true in order to wrap field definitions with EntireFieldWrapper.

 This is useful to allow return types such as Promises and functions for fields.